 - was driving without a licence [Motor Vehicles Act 1959 sch 4];

 - failed on the request of the CTP insurer to produce her or his licence or certificate of registration [s 124(5)];

-- without the written consent of the Motor Accident Commission entered upon any legal action or incurred any cost in any legal action, made an offer or promise of payment, made any payment, or made an admission of liability in relation to the matter [s 126];
+- without the written consent of the insurer entered upon any legal action or incurred any cost in any legal action, made an offer or promise of payment, made any payment, or made an admission of liability in relation to the matter [s 126];

-- authorised the repair or dismantling of the vehicle without the written consent of the Motor Accident Commission, or wilfully caused the damage to the vehicle [s 126].
+- authorised the repair or dismantling of the vehicle without the written consent of the insurer, or wilfully caused the damage to the vehicle [s 126(e)].

-Owners and drivers have a positive duty on to cooperate with the Motor Accident Commission (the insurer) [Motor Vehicles Act 1959 (SA) s 124].
+Owners and drivers have a positive duty on to cooperate with the insurer [Motor Vehicles Act 1959 (SA) s 124].
 The insurer also has the power to compulsorily acquire a motor vehicle for the purposes of the conduct of negotiations or proceedings [s 125B].

 This section provides details on what to do if you have been involved in an accident and how to recover the cost of repairs to a motor vehicle.
 For a complete guide to handling your own motor vehicle claim see our Motor Vehicle Accident Kit.*

 *Please note, as an amendment to the Motor Vehicle Accident Kit, the increase in the limit for minor civil claims in the Magistrates Court of South Australia, which is now for claims under $12 000.